fomightez/sequencework/plot_expression_across_chromosomes/README.md

 The highest value for `end` found in the annotation file (typically the `gtf` or `gff` format file) for a feature residing on a chromosome is used to determine the approximate length of each chromosome.
 You can add a "dummy" entry for a non-existent gene to your annotation file if you find the features in the file don't adequately reflect length of the chromosome.

-You can generate chromosome profiles for individual chromosomes or only a few chromosomes or scaffolds by using the `--chrs` flag to limit the analysis to specific chromosomes or scaffolds.

 The non-parametric strategy used to fit the curve to the data points is LOWESS (Locally Weighted Scatterplot Smoothing).
 It highlights deviations in the scatterplots better than one could estimate just by eye given so many points.